-It is the ethical and legal duty of all lifeguard professionals to exercise their highest level of ability, care, diligence and skill and to follow the policies and procedures of his or her agency in every rescue effort.
-CSLSA lifeguards practice the best methods of training and display the highest principles of conduct in thier jobs as professional life savers..
+It is the ethical and legal duty of all lifeguard professionals to exercise the highest level of ability, care, diligence, and skill and to follow the policies and procedures of their agency in the performance of their duties.
+CSLSA lifeguards practice the best methods of training and display the highest principles of conduct in performing their jobs as professional lifesavers.

-The CSLSA professional standards committee's mission is to recommend a professional level of standardization for all California lifeguard agencies after reviewing Federal, State and Local laws and practices and to set forth these recommendations to ensure that all lifeguards in California are provided with the tools, skills, and qualifications needed to be a rescue professional.
+The CSLSA professional standards committee's mission is to research and share information to help standardize all California lifeguard agencies where possible after reviewing Federal, State, and Local laws and practices and to set forth these recommendations to ensure that all lifeguards in California are provided with the tools, skills, and qualifications needed to be a rescue professional.

 The Professional Standards committee's goals are to:

-- Identify the minimum standards and qualifications of the California seasonal, full time, and
+- Identify the minimum standards and qualifications of open water lifeguards.

-- Monitor current Federal, State, and Local laws that set minimum training requirements for
+- Monitor current Federal, State, and Local laws that set minimum requirements for lifeguards.

-The Professional Standards committee, formed in 2015, will spend most of their time collecting data, creating surveys, evaluating areas of need, and organizing a plan of implementation.
-The sharing of ideas across agencies is critical, as is the understanding of local, state and federal guidelines.
+The Professional Standards committee, formed in 2015, will spend most of its time collecting data, creating surveys, evaluating areas of need, and organizing a plan of implementation.
+The sharing of ideas across agencies is critical, as is the understanding of federal, state, and local guidelines.
 The committee reports will be shared with the CSLSA Board of Directors every six months.

 Professional Standards Survey (from Spring, 2016 BOD)